ZonyLaw/ZonyLaw/README.md

 <p align="left">
 </p>

 - 👯 I’m looking to collaborate on creating a **Trading Alert App**.
 I have started testing some api and concepts.
 This app will focus on alerts giving flexiable options for the users to track the market.
-The potential tools used will be Python and React but open for any suggestions.
+The tool to use will be Python Django given Python is good back-end language and Django provides a fast easy way to building a front-end.

 - 🔭 I’m currently working on **Food ording App**.
 The idea is people in the local community could come togehter and order food in bulk to save on delivery cost.
 This is to be developed in React.